Your Game Plan

-Many resources exist to help finance your graduate degree and offset the cost of attendance.
-SEAS offers select financial grants to incoming and continuing students.
+Internal and external resources exist to finance your graduate degree.
 Funding may be designated for a variety of purposes.

-Select financial assistance for incoming and continuing students is available directly from SEAS.
-Additional fellowships are available through the Rackham Graduate School and other units within the University of Michigan.
+Select financial assistance for incoming and continuing students is available directly from SEAS, however, funding opportunities are very competitive within the school.
+Due to limited funding sources, we are unable to offer partial tuition scholarships to meet the full demonstrated need of all of our students.
+Additional fellowships are available through the Rackham Graduate School and other units within the University of Michigan, however, these are also competitive and not available to every student.
 Interested students may also apply for external funding, including student loans.

 Your application to SEAS serves as your application for our recruitment tuition grants.
 These are competitive, merit-based, non-renewable grants.
 The majority of financial recruitment offers each academic year will be made by mid-March.
 Additional funding opportunities from SEAS and U-M will be available after you accept admission.